cheshireoctopus/course_mgmt/README.md

 To boot the webserver, at project root run `python run.py`.
 Project is hosted on `localhost:5000`

+To seed it with some data, run the following from project root:

+    cd course_mgmt
+    nosetests system_tests:TestAll.test_all_create

 To boot webpack for bundling/watching of frontend assets, run `npm run bundle` at `course_mgmt/front_end/` root.
 This will bundle JavaScript and CSS assets into `course_mgmt/front_end/public/js/build/bundle.js`.

 Documentation is located on [Gitbook](https://cheshireoctopus.gitbooks.io/course_mgmt/content/) or on [GitHub](docs/SUMMARY.md).